 - Save the facials and saunas for another time.
 Excess heat and moisture can weaken the lash glue.

 - Swim laps?
 Not so much.
 Putting your face in chlorinated water is not ideal for your falsies.

 The Life Cycle of Your Eyelashes

 Each extension is attached to one of your own eyelashes and will ideally last until that lash reaches the end of its life cycle and falls out naturally.
 Your natural lashes each have a different life cycle, so they’re not all shedding at once.
 That means that your extensions will shed in a natural pattern as well.
 Lash technicians will suggest infill treatments after a couple of weeks, to add a few more extensions once the initial period of shedding occurs.
 If you choose to do an infill, you can extend the life of your falsies a bit longer.

 Interested in learning more?
-Don't miss reading our articles titled, Which Type of Mascara Should I Use with Eyelash Extensions and Which Type of Eyeliner Should I Use with False Lashes which detail the safest cosmetics for your extensions.
+Don't miss reading our article titled, Which Type of Mascara Should I Use with Eyelash Extensions which details the safest cosmetics for your extensions.

 Keeping Your Falsies Clean

 Your cleansing routine is the final key to extending the life of your lash extensions and getting the maximum wear time from them.
 You should clean your lashes every night.
 Like your cosmetics, your cleanser must be oil-free to preserve and protect the lash glue.
 BeautyGARDE lash & brow shampoo features an anti-microbial charcoal brush head that locks securely into place.
 This totally unique tool cleans between lashes without tugging, and you can use it to shampoo your brows, too!
 Yes, even eyebrows need cleaning.
 Don’t forget: While you’re wearing extensions, make sure that the cleanser you use on the rest of your face is oil-free as well.